apachecn/pytorch-doc-zh/docs/1.0/nn.md

 Warning

-With `align_corners = True`, the linearly interpolating modes (&lt;cite&gt;linear&lt;/cite&gt;, &lt;cite&gt;bilinear&lt;/cite&gt;, and &lt;cite&gt;trilinear&lt;/cite&gt;) don’t proportionally align the output and input pixels, and thus the output values can depend on the input size.
+With `align_corners = True`, the linearly interpolating modes (`linear`, `bilinear`, and `trilinear`) don’t proportionally align the output and input pixels, and thus the output values can depend on the input size.
 This was the default behavior for these modes up to version 0.3.1\.
 Since then, the default behavior is `align_corners = False`.
 See below for concrete examples on how this affects the outputs.

 Note